 This is meant to be a convenience rather than a full-blown web browsing experience.

-You may notice that websites takes some time to load on your watch.
-That’s because modern HTML5 technologies that today’s webpages use require decent hardware for optimal performance.
+Websites takes some time to load on your watch because modern HTML5 technologies that web creators take advantage of require decent hardware for optimal performance.

-In several instances, we’ve had to wait quite a bit until a webpage loaded.
+In several instances we had to wait quite a bit until the URL loaded.

-Good thing Apple has limited the feature to Series 3 watches.
-Not only does Apple Watch Series 3 pack in enough oomph to make the web-browsing experience passable, but also provides cellular connectivity for true wireless freedom.
+Good thing Apple has limited the feature to Series 3 and newer.
+Not only do these watches pack in enough oomph to make browsing the web a passable experience, they include cellular connectivity for true wireless freedom.

-Aside from slow performance, viewing websites on your wrist will quickly drain the Apple Watch battery.
-There are other annoyances as well, including big ones like no Safari app and the little ones such as a lack of the URL entry bar.
+Aside from the slow WebKit performance, viewing websites through your wrist will quickly drain your Apple Watch battery.
+There are other annoyances as well, including big ones like no Safari app and the little ones such as no URL entry field whatsoever.

-Still, it’s nice knowing that limited web browsing via WebKit is there should you need it.
+Still, it’s nice knowing that limited web content support is there should you ever need it.

 Need help?
 Ask iDB!